alsatian-test/alsatian/README.md

 * 100% coverage all statements, lines, branches are covered in Alsatian tests
 * Various services rate us very highly on lots of different factors, check out our badges
 * Everything is documented in a friendly and simple way to help you get to the unit test setup of your dreams
-* Being written in TypeScript it fits perfectly into your TypeScript project (we're currently checking out supporting JavaScript too :) )
+* Being written in TypeScript it fits perfectly into your TypeScript but still compatible with JavaScript too!
 * Active support if you've got a question, a suggestion or found an issue let us know and we'll get back to you quickly

 Also it's lightning fast, watch it run all of it's unit tests in super quick time!